paul-grassi/800-63-3/sp800-63b/sec4_aal.md

 ####4.3.2.
 Authenticator and Verifier Requirements

 Authenticators used at AAL 3 SHALL be hardware cryptographic modules validated at [[FIPS 140]](references.md/#FIPS140-2) Level 2 or higher overall with at least [[FIPS 140]](references.md/#FIPS140-2) Level 3 physical security.
-AAL 3 authenticator requirements  be met by using the PIV authentication key of a [[FIPS 201]](references.md/#FIPS201) compliant Personal Identity Verification (PIV) Card.
+AAL 3 authenticator requirements CAN be met by using the PIV authentication key of a [[FIPS 201]](references.md/#FIPS201) compliant Personal Identity Verification (PIV) Card.

 Verifiers at AAL 3 SHALL be validated at [[FIPS 140]](references.md/#FIPS140-2) Level 2 or higher.